Tobie Mimboe: Career

 Mimboe started in Cameroonian team Olympic Mvolyé.
 In his long career, he played in Paraguay for Deportivo Recoleta, Atlético Colegiales, Sportivo Luqueño, 12 de Octubre and Cerro Porteño, in Turkey for Gençlerbirliği, in Argentina for San Lorenzo, in Bolivia for The Strongest and in China for Shenyang Haishi.
 He is best remembered for his 'Peter Pan' birth certificates.
 At the 1996 African Cup of Nations he would have been 31 had he used the same documents that he had used in South America which indicated he was born in 1964.
 When he joined Gençlerbirliği after that tournament, his documents revealed him to be in his twenties (30 June 1974).
 At the 1998 African Cup of Nations he gave the date of birth as 30 June 1970.

 Deportivo Recoleta

 In 1993, Mimboe joined Deportivo Recoleta, scoring 1 goal in 20 games.

 Atlético Colegiales

 In 1994, Mimboe played for Atlético Colegiales, scoring 2 goals in 15 appearances.

 12 de Octubre

 In 1995, he scored 5 goals in 35 appearances for 12 de Octubre.

 Cerro Porteño

 In 1996, Mimboe joined Cerro Porteño, for whom he made 17 appearances and won the Paraguay's first-tier Championship.
-Mimboe joined a squad with players as Virgilio Ferreira, Diego Gavilan, Julio Enciso, Jorge Martin Núñez and Kenyan William Inganga.
+Mimboe joined a squad with players as Virgilio Ferreira, Diego Gavilán, Julio Enciso, Jorge Martín Núñez and Kenyan William Inganga.